MURDriverless/MUR_Docker/readme.md

     -it \
     murauto/mur_dev_stack
 ```
-7. You should now be in docker already, you’ll get something like
+7. You should now be in docker already and get something like
 ```
 root@randomalphanum: /usr/local#
 ```